 Recently discovered two-dimensional (or ‘2D’) single atom thick materials continue to be refined and further characterized, helping to find new ways to push nanoelectronics into ever more practical value-added fields.
 Specifically, single atom thick sheet graphene, with its conductivity, strength and surface to volume ratio advantages, lends itself well to what today seem like futuristic applications in the wearables, sensing and bio-detecting fields, just to name a few.

 But when some of these atomic layer nano-materials are combined to perform together, the results can be even more stunning.
 Consider hexagonal Boron Nitride or ‘hBN’, sometimes referred to as ‘white graphene’ due to its highly transparent nature.
 As its name implies, at the atomic level this material resides in a hexagonal pattern with alternating atoms of Boron and Nitride creating the hexagon.
 This pattern is ‘Isoelectronic’ to graphene and very closely aligns with the near identical hexagonal lattice of carbon that makes up the graphene ‘crystal’ structure.
-This means that these two materials are very compatible when layered together, providing advantages in bonding strength and making them relatively easy to work with when combined.

 On its own, hBN has some very interesting characteristics; as mentioned, it is almost completely transparent, absorbing very little visible light.
 The material is also quite strong, is an excellent thermal conductor but an electric insulator and has also been shown to provide many advantages to materials it is applied to.
 For example, hBN when applied to acrylic sheets can help make them fire retardant and anti-microbial.
 This means that someday we may see airplane interiors and surgery room walls coated with hBN layers to provide desirable characteristics for the occupants.